-In the above example, the /opt/netscape directory was mounted via CacheFS to an 11i client.
+In the above example, the /opt/netscape directory was mounted via CacheFS to an 11i client without the rpages mount option.
 The Netscape Communicator® application was launched on the client via the CacheFS mount point.
-At this point, an "Is -l" of the cache directory shows a large file (a cached version of the netscape binary) is resident in the cache.
-After unmounting the /opt/netscape directory, a second "Is -l" shows this same file has been zeroed out - effectively nullifying any CacheFS benefit.
-As explained previously, the fact that this file was invalidated from the cache at unmount time indicates that the HP-UX loader used more than 32 non-contiguous chunks of memory to load the binary, exceeding the 32-slot allocation map limit.
+At this point, an "ls -l" of the cache directory shows a large file (a cached version of the netscape binary) is resident in the cache.
+After unmounting the /opt/netscape directory, a second "ls -l" shows this same file has been zeroed out - effectively nullifying any CacheFS benefit.
+As explained previously, the fact that this file was invalidated from the cache at unmount time indicates that the HP-UX loader used more than 32 non-contiguous chunks to load the binary, exceeding the 32-slot map limit.